Life Lines

 • Gloves on (prevent infection)

-• Use tape or another dressing to hold in place if not possible get someone else (wearing gloves) to hold them in place
+• Use tape or another dressing to hold in place.
+If not possible, get someone else (wearing gloves) to hold them in place

-• Get helper to call 999/112
+• Get a helper to call 999/112

 • Treat for shock